 Compelling Macro Growth Drivers.
 Historically, recessions drive an increased supply of surplus assets and increased demand for liquidation services, which we believe we are well-positioned to provide.
-Further, consumer lending and charge-off rates are expected to continue their upward trend (currently the highest in over a decade), which we believe will drive an increased supply of non-performing consumer loans.
+Further, consumer lending and resulting charge-offs, specifically via credit cards, are expected to continue their upward trend to meet, and possibly exceed, pre-pandemic levels, which we believe will drive an increased supply of charged off and nonperforming assets.
 Additionally, we believe an active market for mergers and acquisitions in manufacturing industries drives demand for industrial asset liquidations and our services.
 The market in which we operate is highly fragmented, presenting a continued opportunity for the Company to increase market share and drive consolidation.

 High Return on Invested Capital.
 We believe we have an opportunity to drive improved auction economics by serving more frequently in the role of principal rather than the lower margin role of broker.
-Further, we believe we have a strong growth opportunity in providing secured loans to our financial asset debt buyers, a service we are providing through HGC.

 Strong Management Team.
 We have built an experienced executive-level management team with deep domain expertise.
 Our President and Chief Executive Officer, Ross Dove, is a third-generation auctioneer and a pioneering innovator in applying technology to the asset liquidation industry.
 Mr. Dove began his career in the auction business over forty years ago, beginning with a small family-owned auction house and helping to expand it into a global firm, DoveBid, which was sold to a third party in 2008.
 In addition, our senior management team has deep domain expertise in both industrial asset and financial asset transactions.
 On September 17, 2020, we entered into an Employment Agreement with Kirk Dove, the former President and Chief Operating Officer of the Company.
-Upon his resignation, Kirk Dove continued his employment with us in an advisory capacity, and is expected to do so until December 31, 2024.
+Upon his resignation, Kirk Dove continued his employment with us in an advisory capacity, and is expected to do so until December 31, 2027.
 Also, during 2020, Nick Dove was appointed as President, Industrial Assets division, and David Ludwig was appointed as President, Financial Assets division.
 Nick Dove previously served as Executive Vice President of Sales of Heritage Global Partners since August 2017.
 David Ludwig previously served as President of NLEX, a wholly owned subsidiary of the Company, and has served in such capacity since the Company acquired NLEX in 2014.